aws/aws-parallelcluster/docs/configuration.rst

 template_url
 """"""""""""
-Overrides the path to the CloudFormation template used to create the cluster
+Setting this value overrides the path to the CloudFormation template used to create the cluster.

 Defaults to
 ``https://s3.amazonaws.com/<aws_region_name>-aws-parallelcluster/templates/aws-parallelcluster-<version>.cfn.json``. ::